MinecraftForge/.github/CODE_OF_CONDUCT.md

 * Version 1.0, 2021/07/18, Initial draft
 * Version 1.01, 2021/07/22, Updated to reflect received feedback
 * Version 1.02, 2021/08/30, Improved wording in the coremodding explanations
+* Version 1.03, 2021/11/30, Added mention of illegal content being a severe infraction

 This document is subject to change, please check back every now and then to stay up to date.